th2-net/th2-lds-provider/README.md

 ## 2.4.0

-+ Add `batchSizeBytes` parameter to limit batch size by size in bytes rather than count of messages.
++ Added `batchSizeBytes` parameter to limit batch size by size in bytes rather than count of messages.
++ Added `validateCradleData` parameter to enable/disable validation logic for data loaded from cradle.
+  Currently, managed validation logic includes check for message sequence and timestamp inside a group batch.
 + Parameters `batchSize` and `groupRequestBuffer` removed.
   The maximum batch size in messages is computed based on `bufferPerQuery` or `maxBufferDecodeQueue` if previous parameter is not set.